top of page

 An experienced former armed police officer or military man and now professional close protection officer is none of the above.

 He is discreet, well groomed, polite and professional and a more accurate description of the operative would be: Security adviser and bodyguard - both but first and foremost a personal adviser on all things safety and security to his principal.
 Christie and Associates supplies the services of such men.
-These men are not inexpensive and nor should they be.
-But if you’re really asking how much it costs to hire a bodyguard in London then perhaps you don’t really need one?

 Quality in life is not cheap – few would argue this.
 Alas cheap providers of cheap services always exist.
 And so they should.
 It helps separate and identify the gold from the glitter.